pace-noge/online_shop/readme.md

 This online shop built based on Emeraldbox bolier plate Since EmeraldBox is derived from Flask, it uses a lot of Flask patterns and also implements a structure to Flask applications based on Flask's best practice for large applications.
 However, EmeraldBox did not implement Blueprint.
-For the css Framework this online shop using twitter bootsterap, and using jquery-ui for some page,
+For the css Framework this online shop using twitter bootstrap, and using jquery-ui for some page,

 you can download or customize the twiter bootstrap from following links:
 * http://twitter.github.com/bootstrap/